openstack/charm-specs/specs/yoga/approved/vtpm-support.rst

 The above also makes it generally safe to enable by default for users who upgrade their charms to a version that has this capability enabled.
-While it may be safe to enable by default, a configuration option will be provided to disable it.
+While it may be safe to enable by default, initial versions will ship with the feature disabled by default in order to prevent package installation errors on charm or OpenStack upgrade.

 Charm Configuration Options
 ---------------------------